GabrielOnDelphi/Awesome-AI-For-Delphi/README.md

-# Claude for Delphi
+# Awesome AI for Delphi

 A list of tools, libraries, MCP servers, and resources for using Claude Code with Delphi.

 **Focus:**
 Open-source and actively maintained projects.
+Commercial tools are listed separately and clearly marked.

 ---